Newsletter

 “In the last monitoring, a tiny spot of less than a centimeter was discovered in the prostate,” he wrote.
 “Upon examination, it turned out to be a very early stage of a malignant tumor, with no spread or metastases whatsoever.”

-“You already know me,” Netanyahu wrote.
+“You already know me,” he wrote.
 “When I’m given information in time about a potential danger, I want to address it immediately.
 This is true on the national level and also on the personal level.”

 Netanyahu thanked the doctors and medical teams at Hadassah Medical Center in Jerusalem and urged Israelis to take care of their health.

 “From you, citizens of Israel, I have only one request: Take care of your health.
-Get checked, and follow the doctors’ instructions,” he wrote.
+Get checked and follow the doctors’ instructions,” he wrote.

 “And from here, on the eve of Shabbat, I pray for the peace of our wounded in body and soul, and send them a warm hug and complete healing in your name.
-Shabbat Shalom.”
+Shabbat Shalom!”

 Steve Linde, the JNS features editor, is a former editor-in-chief of The Jerusalem Report and The Jerusalem Post and a former director at Kol Yisrael, Israel Radio’s English News.
 Born in Harare, Zimbabwe, he grew up in Durban, South Africa and has graduate degrees in sociology and journalism, the latter from the University of California at Berkeley.
 He made aliyah in 1988, served in the IDF Artillery Corps and lives in Jerusalem.